phylobabble/configuration/funding/nescent/2014-02-14-phylobabble.md

 We have seen very rapid growth since beginning the website.
 On March 11th, for example, it had over a hundred *registered* users who had visited in the past 6 days.
 We have had over one thousand unique visitors, and over 53% of our visits are return visits.
-Our original announcement was only two weeks ago, and we continue to acquire new visitors and new registered users.
+Our original public announcement was only two weeks ago, and we continue to acquire new visitors and new registered users at a solid pace.
 We have had posts from many leading individuals in phylogenetics, such as Roderic Page, Alexei Drummond, and Mike Steel.
 I am most proud of how it has enabled communication between scientists, reducing duplicate effort and informing people of the most recent developments.
 It has brought together postdocs, sequence database administrators, and senior researchers.